MrFuNK1/Blender-rF2-Studio/README.md

-# Blender-rF2-app-templates
+# Blender-rF2-Studio
-Blender application templates for rFactor2 Modding
+Blender application templates to provide a better starting point in rFactor2 Modding.